Rahul-0108/namaste-javascript-notes/notes/season-1/lecture-16.md

 * JRE consists of a JS Engine (❤️ of JRE), set of APIs to connect with outside environment, event loop, Callback queue, Microtask queue etc.

 * Browser can execute javascript code because it has the Javascript Runtime Environment.
+Node.js has also JRE.

 * ECMAScript is a governing body of JS.
 It has set of rules which are followed by all JS engines like Chakra(Edge), Spidermonkey(Firefox)(first javascript engine created by JS creator himself), v8(Chrome)